jds485/RHESSys_ParamSA-Cal-GIOpt/README.md

 This code was used for the manuscript:

 Smith, J.D., L. Lin, J.D.
 Quinn, and L.E.
-Band. (in prep.).
+Band.
 Guidance on evaluating parametric model uncertainty at decision-relevant scales.
-To be submitted to Hydrology and Earth System Sciences.
+Submitted to Hydrology and Earth System Sciences.
+Article number hess-2021-324.

 Credit: The WRTDS_ModifiedFunctions.R were originally from USGS functions in the [EGRET](https://github.com/USGS-R/EGRET) package.
 They are modified according to [GitHub issue #251](https://github.com/USGS-R/EGRET/issues/251)